HatAndBread/s2pd/README.md

 🌈***ezSetup()***

 Sets your project up quickly with default settings.
-Creates canvas element with id 'canvas', sizes canvas to 900x600 on larger screens, sizes to window width and window height on mobile screens, automatically resizes on mobile orientation change, and prevents window movement on canvas touch and use of keyboard arrow keys.
+Creates a canvas element with id 'canvas', sizes canvas to 900x600 on larger screens, sizes to window width and window height on mobile screens, automatically resizes on mobile orientation change, and prevents window movement on canvas touch and use of keyboard arrow keys.
  * ezSetup is not recommended for integration with existing projects as it is likely to change the flow of your document in unexpected ways.

 ```javascript
 s.ezSetup();